paper5375/someone/README.md

  [@someone](https://www.youtube.com/watch?v=BeG5FqTpl9U) returns!

 ## :warning:WARNING:warning:
 This bot was **not** designed for use in large servers.
+It was made as a proof-of-concept and shouldn't be used seriously.
 Please don't run this bot in a server with more than a few people.

 ## Installation
 If you want to use this bot for yourself: